Supporting disabled people to use digital technologies

 - Taran Disability Forum on Anglesey has been supported by Communities 2.0 to deliver ICT training to people with physical and learning disabilities.
 Communities 2.0 has also helped to develop a website for Taran, than can be managed by staff and volunteers.

 - Physically Impaired People of Pembrokeshire Association has been supported by Communities 2.0 Circuit Riders to develop an online forum for people to discuss disability issues.

-If you’d like to learn, or help other people learn, about digital technologies or build upon their ICT skills and you are in North or West Wales, the South Wales Valleys, Bridgend, Neath Port Talbot or Swansea, get in touch with us.
+If you’d like to learn, or help other people learn, about digital technologies or build upon their ICT skills, get in touch with us.

 Abilitynet (external website) – making your computer easier to use